NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 ## Input data bias scan tool
 ☁️ The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 A .csv file of max.
 1GB, with columns: features, predicted labels (named: 'pred_label'), truth labels (named: 'truth_label').
-Note: Only the naming, not the order of the columns is of importantance.
+Note: Only the naming, not the order of the columns is of importance.
 The following dataframe is digestible by the web application:

 | feat_1 | feat_2 | ... | feat_n | pred_label | truth_label |
 |--------|--------|-----|--------|------------|-------------|